ystia/yorc/doc/configuration.rst

 Infrastructures configuration
 -----------------------------

-Due to the plugable nature of infrastructures support in Janus their configuration differ from other configurable options.
+Due to the pluggable nature of infrastructures support in Janus their configuration differ from other configurable options.
 An infrastructure configuration option could be specified by either a its configuration placeholder in the configuration file, a command line flag or an environment variable.